 The residency program start date can be as early as the day aftery a CAAHEP accredited education program diploma is dated.

 When should I submit the Resident Registration Form?

-For a 1st residency (single or dual-discipline), a minimum of 2 weeks prior to the start date.
+For a 1st or 2nd residency (single or dual-discipline), a minimum of 2 weeks prior to the start date.

 What transcripts / proof of education do I need to submit with my registration?